S-V-J/Travel-Assistant-Application/README.md

 ## Overview
 A web-based "voice & chat" travel planning assistant using Rasa for dialogue, Llama LLM (via LangGraph) for fallback/tool-calling, LiveKit for voice (prep), Piper TTS/Whisper STT, and free APIs.
 Global coverage for weather, flights, attractions, currency, time.
 Auto-trains Rasa from query logs every 6 hours.
 Access via link for voice/text chat.

-## Tagline for Donation
-**"Fuel my passion for building innovative open-source tools like this – your donation keeps the journey going!"**

 ## Usage
 This repository is **public** for anyone to read, search, and use to build their own version of the `livekit-travel-voice-assistant` app.
 You can clone, fork, or download the code to explore or adapt it.
 However, **modification access** is restricted to collaborators explicitly invited by the owner (Siddhant Kumar).
 To contribute changes, fork the repo, make a pull request, or contact me for write access.